-Option Syntax Description Tabs ⊤= number (1-18) Specifies the number of spaces to be substituted for each tab in a print job (default=8).
-Specify NT (No tabs) for byte stream print jobs.
-Version /VER Displays version information for this utility.
+Option Syntax Description Version /ver Displays version information for this utility.
 Also lists the names and version number of all files required to run this utility.

 Tips on Using NPRINT

 - Default options include a banner page, no tabs, and form feed.
 You can override the default options by specifying options at the command line. - If you use an application that does not format print jobs for your printer, NetWare supplies 58 printer definitions for printers.
 Import one of these or create your own using NetWare Administrator.
 Each printer definition contain the functions and modes for the printer.